rubenhortas/rubenhortas.github.io/_posts/2023-03-03-overthewire-krypton-level-6-lfsr.md

 # What do we know so far about this level?

 * It's a symmetric cipher
-* It's a block cipher → Block ciphers use a fixed key to perform substituion and transposition ciphers on each block discretely
 * It's a stream cipher where the "random" key byte (k) is xor'd with the plain text (pt) to produce the ciphertext (ct):
   `k ⊕ pt = ct`
 * k is a **"*random*"** keystream.